 A major part of the diagnosis of autism is determining social skills.
 Some features of many children with autism are their inability to look another person in the eye, even the eyes of their parents.
 Children with autism often focus on objects and do so intently, virtually ignoring other people or other stimuli for long time periods.
 If children with autism do communicate, it is often robot-like without facial expressions or gestures.
 Ages and Stages Questionnaires can be helpful in evaluating a child's communication, gross motor, fine motor, problem-solving, and personal adaptive skills.

-Although there is no medical test for autism, a comprehensive diagnostic evaluation can help diagnosis a child with autism.
+Although there is no medical test for autism, a comprehensive diagnostic evaluation can help diagnose a child with autism.
 This evaluation may include looking at the child's behavior and development and interviewing parents.
 Hearing and vision screenings, genetic testing, and neurological testing may also be involved in a comprehensive diagnostic evaluation.
 Most clinicians accept the three criteria listed below for diagnosis:

 - Impairments in social interactions